iredmail/docs/mua/sogo.bb10.md

 >
 > * Apple Mail.app, and Outlook 2008/2011 for Mac support EWS.
 But not EAS.
 > * Outlook 2010 for Windows supports MAPI.
-> * Outlook 2013 for Windows supports MAPI to talk to MS Exchange and EAS to
->   talk to Hotmail/Outlook.com, but don't support EAS to talk to non-Exchange
->   servers.
 > * iRedMail-0.9.0 doesn't integrate [OpenChange](http://www.openchange.org) and
 >   [Samba4](http://www.samba.org) for native MAPI support, so SOGo groupware
 >   in iRedMail doesn't provide full support for Microsoft Outlook clients,